pytorch/torchchat/README.md

 #### Approach 2: E2E Script

-Alternatively, you can run `scripts/android_example.sh` which sets up Java, Android SDK Manager, Android SDK, Android emulator, builds the app, and launches it for you.
+Alternatively, you can run `scripts/android_example.sh` which sets up Java, Android SDK Manager, Android SDK, Android emulator (if no physical device is found), builds the app, and launches it for you.
+It can be used if you don't have a GUI.

 ```
 export TORCHCHAT_ROOT=$(pwd)
+export USE_TIKTOKEN=ON # Set this only for tiktoken tokenizer
 sh scripts/android_example.sh
 ```